shaloo/docs.arcana/docs/ca/ca-wagmi-usage-guide.md

 #### useBalance
 <hr>
-Get the unified balance across all supported chains associated with the EoA for the specified token symbol.
+Get the unified balance across all supported chains associated with the EOA for the specified token symbol.

 ##### Usage